-LandonDouglasCassill is an American racing driver who currently competes part-time with StarCom Racing in the NASCAR Cup Series.
+LandonDouglasCassill is an American racing driver who currently competes full-time with StarCom Racing in the NASCAR Cup Series.

 Landon Cassill was very successful at the beginning

 Born in July 1989, Landon was only three years old when started racing, first driving a quad and later moved to a go-kart.
 Over the years he won many titles, including two National kart championship titles and four International Kart Federation titles, racing on both dirt and asphalt.

 Over the years Cassill progressed through a legend and modified cars racing before becoming, at the age of 16, the youngest winner in the ASA Late Model Series when he won the race at Lake Erie Speedway.
 After numerous successes, Landon was ready for the bigger stage so in 2006 he made a NASCAR debut.

 Actually, Cassill passed through GM racing Development competition and after some impressive performances, he was signed by Hendrick Motorsports.
 His first steps in the most popular American racing series helped him to learn a thing or two and gain some experience.
 Driving a Chevy in the six races of Nationwide Series, his best result was 18th place at Dover.

 Landon Cassill at the 2008 Camping World RV Sales 200